 In Big Lake, however, the average commute to work is quite long.
 On average, people spend 34.03 minutes each day getting to work, which is significantly higher than the national average.

-The percentage of adults in Big Lake who are college-educated is close to the national average for all communities of 21.84%: 18.66% of the adults in Big Lake have a bachelor's degree or advanced degree.
+In terms of college education, Big Lake is nearly on par with the US average for all cities of 21.84%: 18.66% of adults 25 and older in Big Lake have a bachelor's degree or advanced degree.

 The per capita income in Big Lake in 2010 was $29,687, which is middle income relative to Alaska, and upper middle income relative to the rest of the US.
 This equates to an annual income of $118,748 for a family of four.
 However, Big Lake contains both very wealthy and poor people as well.